k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/04_JMS_interface.md

 ![image](images/jms_2.PNG)

-The above Broadway flow is using a **Publish** Actor in order to publish the data to predefined JMS interface.
-In case of using JMS Queue provider, **topic** input argument stands for the queue name.
+The above Broadway flow uses a **Publish** Actor to publish the data to the predefined JMS interface.
+When using a JMS Queue provider, the **topic** input argument indicates the queue name.